 The CAB and social work / children’s services will be able to help.
 You will probably want to talk to them both.

-- you have the right to ask the local authority for assistance, such as one off payments, alternative care for the child while you take a break, etc.
+You have the right as a kinship carer to ask the local authority for assistance, such as one-off payments, alternative care for the child while you take a break, etc.

-The local authority may not always respond positively to requests, but they should always treat them with respect.
+The local authority may not always respond positively to requests, but they should always treat such requests with respect.
 If they do not, you can complain.
 Your local CAB can help with this.
 For more information about how to complain, see Children who need local authority services.

 As a kinship carer of a child who is not 'looked after' you are entitled to claim Child Benefit.
 If you have any difficulties with your Child Benefit claim, you can get help at your local CAB.